RobertDurfee/SequentialProducts/README.md

 The 500 pairs of 2-digit numbers input to produce the above products using function 1:
 ![Approximation 1 Input](/ProductInputApproximation1.png)

+##### Evaluation

+Easy to understand and implement, but the numbers are not even close to being output sequentially.

 ### Approximation 2

 Sequence of the first 500 products of two 2-digit numbers output by function 2: